How to Hire a Product Manager

 Building a software product is complex, it involves tedious planning and prioritization.
 Things can easily go downhill if you don’t have the right person to manage the entire development process.
 If you’re looking for ways to improve your team’s development progress or you need someone to take over the nitty-gritty parts of development, here is a good read to learn more about the software development life cycle and how to hire a product manager.

-To successfully sell software, a business needs to solve a critical market problem, understand the market, and develop the product it needs.
+To successfully sell software, a business needs to solve a critical market problem.
 Hence, the need for product management as a core business function in software companies.

 Often, creating a software product can get complicated when it is not managed well.
 Product creation entails a meticulous list of requirements, specific timeframes, constant communication between client and team members, and documentation for each phase of the project.